rebelsky/csc322/home/index.md

 Introduction
 ------------

-Welcome to the Spring 2016 section of Grinnell College's CSC 322, *Team Software Development for Community Organizations*.
+Welcome to the Fall 2016 section of Grinnell College's CSC 322, *Team Software Development for Community Organizations*.
 CSC 322 is an opportunity for you to apply the ideas and tools you learned in CSC 321 and elsewhere in our curriculum to real-world problems.
 In particular, in CSC 322 we build software projects that support organizations in our local community.
 This semester we will be working on projects for both the Ahrens Community Foundation and Mid-Iowa Community Action (MICA).

+This semester, we are trying a new model for the course.
+Instead of one three-hour meeting each week, we will be having three one-hour meetings each week for the first half of the semester, and three two-hour meetings each week for the second half of the semester.
+This approach gives you the opportunity to "ramp up" in how you work on the material.

 Catalog Description
 -------------------